zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started-livelabs/get-started-livelabs.md

 </if>

-## **Step 1:** Provision an Autonomous Database
+## **Step 1:** Provision an Oracle Autonomous Database

-To provision an Autonomous Database:
+To provision an Oracle Autonomous Database:

 1. Click the **Navigation Menu** in the upper left, navigate to **Oracle Database**, and select **Autonomous Data Warehouse**.

 	![](https://raw.githubusercontent.com/oracle/learning-library/master/common/images/console/database-adw.png " ")

-2. From the Oracle Cloud Infrastructure Console, on the Autonomous Database page choose your region and select a compartment.
+2. From the Oracle Cloud Infrastructure Console, on the Oracle Autonomous Database page choose your region and select a compartment.

 3. Click **Create Autonomous Database**.

     ![](images/create-autonomous-db.png)

-4. Provide basic information for the Autonomous Database.
+4. Provide basic information for the Oracle Autonomous Database.

     Enter a user-friendly display name for the ADB instance to easily identify the resource.
 The display name does not have to be unique.